aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/animation-multi-frame-images/create-multi-frame-tiff-images-aspose-imaging-dotnet/_index.md

 using Aspose.Imaging.ImageOptions;
 ```

 **2. Configure TiffOptions**
-Set up the `TiffOptions` object with specific configurations for a black-and-white image using CCITT Fax Group 3 compression.
+Set up the `TiffOptions` object with specific configurations for a black‑and‑white image using CCITT Fax Group 3 compression.

 ```csharp
 // Create TiffOptions with default settings